JoeyyScott/general-gielinor-game/TESTING.md

     + As a **site owner** I want to provide the user with feedback about whether their answer is correct or not and the reasoning why after each question.
         + Upon making a guess I am presented with the post guess screen.
 This provides information pertaining to the outcome of their guess.
         + I will receive a randomly selected correct/incorrent message plus supporting information/reasoning if correct and a hint if incorrect.
 The array of responses keeps the outcomes fresh and engaging.
-        + I will also hear a sound playing when I make a guess that is different for each outcome.
+        + I will also hear a different sound playing based on the outcome of my guess.
         + I will also hear a sound upon reaching the scoreboard screen at the end of the quiz.

     + As a **site owner** I want to create a quiz that will help users learn about the MMORPG RuneScape.